5 smart home security solutions for under $20

-It's already October, which makes the next three months the most expensive of the year for most of us.
-And as you travel more, your house becomes more vulnerable to burglary.
+It's already October, which makes the next three months the most expensive of the year.
+And as you travel more for the holidays, your house becomes more vulnerable to burglary.

 So the question is, how do you protect your house without adding another expense on top of travel, gifts, food and Black Friday?
 Luckily, smart home devices are getting cheaper every year.
 Here are a handful, each under $20, that can help secure your house when you're visiting family or friends for the holidays.